wshager/triply/docs/triply.md

 <a name="Triply"></a>

 ## Triply
-Tree interface for convient method chaining
+Tree interface for convenient method chaining

 **Kind**: global class